Facebook Pixel Featured Blog Archives - Mortgage Broker in Scottsdale Offers Bank Statement Loans

 • Fixed-rate mortgages: These mortgages have a fixed interest rate for the life of the loan, typically 15 or 30 years.
 Your monthly payment stays the same throughout the loan term, making budgeting easier.

 • Adjustable-rate mortgages (ARMs): These mortgages have a variable interest rate that changes over time.
-ARMs usually have a lower initial rate than fixed-rate mortgages, but your monthly payment can increase or decrease based on market conditions.
+ARMs usually have a lower initial rate than fixed-rate mortgages.
+But your monthly payment can increase or decrease based on market conditions.

-Once you understand the different types of mortgages, you can start to determine which type of loan is best for you based on your financial situation and long-term goals.
+Once you understand the different types of mortgages, you can start to determine which type of loan is best for you.
+Based on your financial situation and long-term goals.

 Step 2: Compare Offers from Multiple Lenders

 When shopping for a mortgage, comparing offers from multiple lenders is essential to find the best deal.
-Here are the key factors to consider when comparing offers:

 • Interest rate: The annual percentage rate (APR) your loan charges.
 A lower interest rate means you’ll pay less in interest over the life of your loan.